telerik/winforms-docs/controls/dock/object-model/raddock-properties-and-methods.md

 previous_url: dock-object-model-raddock-properties-and-methods
 ---

-# RadDock Properties and Methods
+# RadDock Properties, Methods and Events

 __RadDock__ controls the overall behavior of __ToolWindows__ and __DocumentWindows__ that it manages.
 This includes enabling basic capabilities of docking, floating and hiding, handling tabbed document behavior, serialization of layout and providing access to collections of managed dockable objects.